 West Suburban Service Changes Final Plan

-Effective Saturday, Aug.
-24, local service improvements and express route changes will be implemented in the west suburban communities of Minnetonka, Hopkins, St. Louis Park, Deephaven, Greenwood, Excelsior, Shorewood and Tonka Bay.
-Affected bus routes include: 9C, 9N, 615, 664, 665, 667E, 670 and 671.
+In August 2013, local service improvements and express route changes were implemented in the west suburban communities of Minnetonka, Hopkins, St. Louis Park, Deephaven, Greenwood, Excelsior, Shorewood and Tonka Bay.
+Affected bus routes included: 9C, 9N, 615, 664, 665, 667E, 670 and 671.

-The local service improvements and express route changes are based on recommendations contained in the West Suburban Service Changes Concept Plan and public review of those recommendations.
+The local service improvements and express route changes were based on recommendations contained in the West Suburban Service Changes Concept Plan and public review of those recommendations.

-Metro Transit held public hearings on April 1 and 3 to get feedback on the Concept Plan from customers and community stakeholders.
+Metro Transit held public hearings in April 2013 to get feedback on the Concept Plan from customers and community stakeholders.
 Nearly 150 comments were received from 110 individuals.
 Get a summary of comments.

 Based on those comments, Metro Transit made changes to the Concept Plan that will:

-The Final Plan also moves ahead with these changes:
+The Final Plan also moved ahead with these changes: